autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/02-supp-waitset.md

       }
 ```

-In code above, unless `rclcpp::WaitSet` is used, it is difficult to verify that all needed messages get together.
+In the code above, unless `rclcpp::WaitSet` is used, it is impossible to verify arrival of all needed messages without changing state of the subscription objects.

 ## Coding method